FindMySchool LogoFindMySchool

 2.5x

-Apps per place
+Applications per place

-Pastoral care is structured around a House system that fosters a sense of belonging within the larger school population.
+Pastoral care is structured around a House system that encourages a sense of belonging within the larger school population.
 Form tutors act as the first point of contact, supported by Progress Leaders who oversee the academic and social development of each year group.

 The school invests in student wellbeing services, with a designated pastoral team that includes non-teaching staff available to support students throughout the day.
 A dedicated "Student Services" hub provides a space for students to seek help with issues ranging from lost property to anxiety.